Partha-Sarker/Solve-Linear-Euations-and-Draw-Petri-Net-Using-Unity/README.md

 - Scroll mouse wheel to adjust camera zoom.
 - Hold right-mouse-button to drag the camera.
 - Hold right-mouse-button and scroll mouse wheel to adjust camera drag speed.

-Press the log button to toggle the visibility of log screen.